FreeMasen/WiredForge.com/content/blog/misc/getpid.md

     // try and convert the file name from an OsStr into an &str
     // returning None if it fails
     let pid = entry.file_name().to_str().ok()?.to_string();
+    // try and parse that into a usize if the folder name isn't
+    // a number we can just skip it let pid: usize = pid.parse().ok()?;
     // read the contents of the comm file to a string
     // returning None if it fails
     let comm = ::std::io::read_to_string(entry.path().join("comm")).ok()?;